 Thanks to the Affordable Care Act, a lot has changed for students’ health insurance coverage options:

 - One of the first ACA regulations to be implemented in 2010 allows young adults to stay on their parents’ health insurance plan until they turn 26.
-This applies regardless of whether they’re enrolled in school, and regardless of whether they’re counted as their parents’ tax dependent.
+This applies regardless of whether they’re enrolled in school, regardless of whether they’re counted as their parents’ tax dependent, and even regardless of whether they’re married — young adults can remain on a parent’s health plan until age 26, period.

 - The ACA also made individual insurance guaranteed issue regardless of medical history, and created subsidies to make premiums affordable for low and middle-income enrollees.
 Eligibility to remain on a parent’s health plan or purchase student health insurance through a university does not eliminate eligibility for subsidies in the exchange.

-- The ACA called for the expansion of Medicaid, and 31 states plus the District of Columbia have expanded Medicaid coverage to adults with incomes up to 138 percent of the poverty level (currently a little over $16,000 a year for a single individual).
-Thus Medicaid is available for many students with limited incomes, thanks to the ACA.
+- The ACA called for the expansion of Medicaid, and 31 states plus the District of Columbia have expanded Medicaid coverage to adults with incomes up to 138 percent of the poverty level (in 2018, that’s $16,753 in annual income for a single individual).
+Thus Medicaid is available for some students with limited incomes, thanks to the ACA.

 - Many universities offer student health insurance plans.
 These plans are now regulated by the ACA, so they cover the ten essential health benefits with no annual or lifetime benefit maximums.
 (Note that not all plans marketed to students are considered “student health plans” in the eyes of the law.
 For example, a short-term policy that’s advertised as “perfect for students” wouldn’t have to be ACA-compliant.)